M7Tro/chalk/README.md

 To later send the message to someone in the room, the frontend emits the event with a room data that contains the id/address of the room.
 And the server, instead of using broadcast, uses socket.to(data.room).emit(...)

+I started doing the frontend.
+Lets see how it goes.

+I was fruitlessly trying to center tha canvas tag with margins until chatGPT told me that it won't work on inline-block element unless I change it to block.

+But then I couldn't center it vertically.

+So I just used absolute positioning with transform: traslateY("-50%") for vertical alignment